redox-os/book/src/ch02-05-building-redox.md

 Congrats on making it this far!
 Now we gotta build Redox.
 This process is for **x86_64** machines.
 There are also similar processes for [i686](./ch08-03-i686.md) and [AArch64/Arm64](./ch08-04-aarch.md).

 The build process fetches files from the Redox Gitlab server.
 From time to time, errors may occur which may result in you being asked to provide a username and password during the build process.
 If this happens, first check for typos in the `git` URL.
-If that doesn't solve the problem and you don't have a Redox gitlab login, try again later, and if it continues to happen, you can let us know through [chat](./ch13-01-chat.md).
+If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through [chat](./ch13-01-chat.md).

 ## Supported Distros and Podman Build